Classic car tax exemption: explained

 Here’s what you need to know about the UK’s 40-year classic car tax exemption

-This year, the crucial date to remember in terms of the rolling exemption is 1 January 1981; if your car was made any time before that date, it turned 40 and became VED exempt from the start of the 2021 financial year, which was the 1 April.
-If you don’t know when your car was built but you know it was registered before 8 January 1981, the same rule applies.
-This exemption is rolling, so from 2022, the dates will change to include those cars registered in 1982.
+This year, the crucial date to remember in terms of the rolling exemption is 1 January 1982; if your car was made any time before that date, it turned 40 and became VED (Vehicle Excise Duty) exempt from the start of the 2022 financial year, which was 1 April.
+If you don’t know when your car was built but you know it was registered before 8 January 1982, the same rule applies.
+This exemption is rolling, so from 2023, the dates will change to include those cars registered in 1983.

 Read on for everything you need to know about classic car tax exemption.

 Why don’t classic vehicles have to pay road tax?

 In most cases, classic cars are owned as a second car, driven only when the sun is shining or on weekends and holidays.
 Exemption may seem unfair but if they were to be taxed like new cars, it could raise the cost of ownership to the point where only the very wealthy could afford them.

 According to the Federation of British Historic Vehicle Clubs (FBHVC), which is as close to an historic vehicle governing body as we have, the classic car industry in the UK is said to be worth around £4bn per year to the economy.
 That’s why, thanks in part to the campaigning by the FBHVC, the rolling exemption has been reinstated.

 The UK had a 25-year rolling tax exemption in place for classic vehicles in the past but this was abolished in 1997 by the incoming Labour government.
 In the intervening years the 1972 cut-off for the classic car tax exemption remained in place, until 2014 when plans were announced to reintroduce the rolling 40-year exemption.
 During the 2015 budget, these plans were confirmed, to the joy of many enthusiasts.

 My car is over 40 years old, is it automatically tax-free?